Your First Visit

 Making your appointment

-A scheduled appointment is highly recommended.
-Please call our office to schedule a time.
-We can often accommodate walk-ins but making an appointment will ensure you don’t encounter any unnecessary, long waits.
+A scheduled appointment is recommended.
+You can schedule your own exam online or call our office to schedule a time.
+We can often accommodate walk-ins but making an appointment will ensure you don’t encounter any unnecessary waits.

-If you think you might be pregnant or might be allergic to materials that could be used during the examination, please let us know when making your appointment.
+If you think you might be pregnant or if you have metallic materials in your body please let us know when making your appointment.

 What to bring to your exam